MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/part-178-Specifications-Packagings/subpart-L-Nonbulk-PerformanceOriented-Packaging-Standards/section-178.503.md

 (3) A letter identifying the performance standard under which the packaging design type has been successfully tested, as follows:

-(i) X - for packagings meeting Packing Group I, II and III tests;
+(i) X—for packagings meeting Packing Group I, II and III tests;

-(ii) Y - for packagings meeting Packing Group II and III tests; or
+(ii) Y—for packagings meeting Packing Group II and III tests; or

-(iii) Z - for packagings only meeting Packing Group III tests;
+(iii) Z—for packagings only meeting Packing Group III tests;

 (4) A designation of the specific gravity or mass for which the packaging design type has been tested, as follows: